-Flights to Havana
+Flights to Havana, Cuba (HAV)

 Once the height of tropical glamour, particularly during the early post-World War II years, Cuba fell under communist rule in 1959 and was closed to the United States for decades.
 But in recent years, U.S. sanctions have loosened, opening up travel to the Caribbean island.